rolypolytoy/S1/README.md

 I've fully reconstructed the specs from the paper:
 ![image](https://github.com/user-attachments/assets/b0a0304c-8fe1-4417-b519-8f8921494e14)

 This is in the repo as ElectronColumn.FCStd, of course.
-All the sizes are exactly as taken down to the mm from the paper.
-The diagram the paper gives looks similar.
-We have only the remaining CAD and embedded left.
+All the sizes are exactly as taken down to the mm from the paper, and I've made structural components for everything as well.

   - **Cable feedthroughs**:
     -   Our current approach to making flanges is to, when the frame is being machined, make precise holes in the exterior, pass silicone wires through, and use vacuum-tolerant epoxy.
 This is expensive, but believe it or not, significantly less expensive than buying feedthroughs for 230VAC, 24VDC, USB, etc, etc. We use [Loctite Stycast-2850](https://in.rsdelivers.com/product/loctite/loctite-stycast-2850-ft-quartkit/loctite-loctite-stycast-2850-ft-quartkit-black-1/2349630)- a state of the art vacuum epoxy, which means this "makeshift" setup is actually more than satisfactory for HV, and really only gets iffy when you get down to UHV.
 Additionally- silicone doesn't outgas a lot, so using silicone-insulated wires isn't a no-no, but even if it is, taping over it with PTFE tape is an extremely easy (and cheap) workaround which doesn't compromise anything, or introduce any irregularities into the system.